duneanalytics/docs/docs/query/materialized-views.md

 1. A query result has a 200MB limit in the editor but a materialized view doesn’t have storage limits.
 Even though the results will look truncated in the editor.
 2. This materialized view refresh schedule is DIFFERENT from the query scheduler.
 Results from running the query or the normal query scheduler will NOT update the materialized view.
 3. Plans have total monthly storage limits (for premium plans, it’s 50GB, plus it’s 15GB, free is 10MB).
 These limits will soon be implemented, so keep that in mind.
+4. You can delete your materialized view at any time.
+By going to the settings "gear" icon in the query.

 ## To query a materialized view

 Wait for materialized view to finish creation first.
 It should be roughly similar to time the query normally takes to execute - maybe a bit longer due to time it takes to write the new table.